 How Is Morphine Intentionally Abused?

 People who abuse morphine often crush the pills, turn them into powder and snort them with a small tube.
-Abuse increases both one’s tolerance and the risk of overdose.
+Abuse increases both one’s tolerance and the risk of overdose, so treatment for morphine addiction should be sought as soon as possible.
 Doses of morphine over 200 mg are considered to be lethal to a person who is not opioid tolerant.
 Hypersensitivity to the drug can cause even 60 mg morphine doses to result in permanent impairment, coma or death.
 Some addicts who abuse morphine long term have extremely high tolerance for opiates and may be able to tolerate up to 3000 mg of morphine per day.
 Snorting is considered the most dangerous method and can damage the nasal tissues and the membrane between the nose and the brain, as well as result in overdose or death.
 Some people abuse morphine to get high by taking it with other narcotic pain medications, antidepressants, sedatives, tranquilizers, sleeping pills, muscle relaxers or alcohol, making the likelihood of overdose or death even greater.8,9

 - Morphine (And Heroin).
 National Highway Traffic Safety Administration website. https://one.nhtsa.gov/people/injury/research/job185drugs/morphine.htm Accessed February 16, 2017.